ujjwalm29/wordMem/README.md

 The web app uses Spring framework and Postgres as of now to work.
 Configure the application.properties with the relevant variables to connect to postgres.
 Use an IDE to start the development server and go ahead and use it.

+## Current Features

+- User Registration with email confirmation
+- User can add words.
+- User can practice Words

 ## Features to be added ( in no particular order ) :

-- Sign Up - Login auth
+- Sign Up - Login auth --- DONE
-- Randomize Word List
+- Randomize Word List -- DONE
 - Better UI
 - Host the project
 - Get Meanings of the words
 - Classify words as 'Remember' and 'Don't remember'
 - Add Tests ( Dev )
 - Get a mobile version

-Note : This project is for me to practice basics of spring.
-Feel free to suggest a change or to add something to this.
-Much appreciated!